'This Is Us': a rare drama that dares to be delightful

 Ten months later -- and a few weeks after new fall shows have debuted -- viewers have indeed made room in their lives for a new family: NBC's heart and humor-filled drama "This is Us."

-Last week's episode notched almost 10 million total viewers and became the first scripted show to build upon lead-in -- and NBC golden goose "The Voice" -- in the all-important 18-49 demographic.
+Last week's episode notched almost 10 million total viewers and became the first scripted show to build upon lead-in "The Voice" -- NBC's golden goose -- in the all-important 18-49 demographic.
 It also grew its audience 13% overall from its previous airing.
 Simply put: "This is Us" appears to be this year's breakout hit.

 [Spoiler alert if you haven't seen the series premiere.]
-The show centers on a young couple (Milo Ventimiglia and Mandy Moore) who build a unique brood from the ashes of tragedy after one of their triplets dies during child birth.
+The show centers on a young couple (Milo Ventimiglia and Mandy Moore) who build a unique brood from the ashes of heartbreak after one of their triplets dies during child birth.
 On the same day they are confronted with tragedy, another baby is brought to the hospital after being left at a fire station.
 The couple decides to adopt him -- they call their kids "the big three."

 The family's story unfolds on screen out of chronological order -- like mixed up pieces of a puzzle.